Action #2654

 I added some more Doxygen documentation to the GCTAEdisp2D class (and also the other energy dispersion classes) to clarify the mathematics.
 From my side this issue is done (well, code still needs to be merged in).
 I put the status to Feedback.

-#3 Updated by Specovius Andreas about 6 years ago
+#3 Updated by Specovius Andreas over 6 years ago

 Knödlseder Jürgen wrote: